WASdev/lib.rtcomm.node/rtcomm.service.api.spec.md

 ##### .allEndpointEvents(endpointid, filterFunction)
 Return events generated TO or FROM the given endpointid.
-Passes 'topic' and 'message'  to the callback *filterFunction*
+Passes 'topic' and 'message'  to the callback *filterFunction* Examples include: <rtcommTopicPath>/connector for session events or  <rtcommTopicPath>/sphere for presence events

 ##### .allEventFilter(filterFunction)
 Return all events.
 Passes 'topic' and 'message' to the callback *filterFunction*